cd-slash/blackjack-game/README.md

   - [ ] User is prompted to split when that is not a valid action
   - [ ] User is prompted to double when that is not a valid action
   - [ ] Double is possible after additional cards have been dealt, but should not be
+  - [ ] Double key is active when double is not shown as an available option
+  - [ ] Double is shown as available option when player has insufficient chips to double
   - [ ] Split does not show additional player hand
   - [ ] Player stack > 999999 causes print overflow
   - [ ] Double increases bet but does not remove incremental value from stack